A coming cybersecurity schism?

 The idea of a universal, common service for the betterment of humanity is an attractive one.
 It holds within it the promise that we can avoid wars, and solve problems together.

-We are coming see computer security the same way, as a kind of commons that raises the wealth and happiness of everybody, and could promise comparable benefits.
+We are coming to see computer security the same way, as a kind of commons that raises the wealth and happiness of everybody, and could promise comparable benefits.

 Recognition of a universal right to digital security - including not just privacy as freedom from technical intrusion but self-determination, secure communication and control of our data - would seem like a natural progression for humanity at this point in history.